lkleinbrodt/Copycat/README.md

 3. The total token count is shown at the top of the view
 4. Click the clipboard icon 📋 to copy all selected files to your clipboard
 5. Paste the result into your LLM conversation

+### File Tree Modes

+CopyCat offers three different ways to include file structure:

+- **🌳 Full Tree** (default): Shows the complete project structure - great for small projects or when you want full context
+- **📁 Relevant Tree**: Shows only the selected files and their parent directories - perfect for large projects to reduce noise
+- **📄 No Tree**: Excludes file structure entirely - ideal for quick code snippets

+Toggle between modes using the tree icon in the CopyCat toolbar, or configure it in settings.

 ### Advanced Usage with Prompts